Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Related Work

 \subsection{Incremental Learning}

 A variety of methods have been proposed for incremental learning in the past few years~\cite{delange2021continual,belouadah2021comprehensive}.
 Recent works can be coarsely grouped into three categories: replay-based, regularization-based, and parameter-isolation methods.
-Replay-based methods mitigate the task-recency bias by retaining training samples from previous tasks.
-In addition to replaying samples, BiC~\cite{wu2019large}, PODNet~\cite{douillard2020podnet}, and iCaRL~\cite{rebuffi2017icarl} apply a distillation loss to prevent forgetting and enhance model stability.
+Replay-based methods mitigate the task-recency bias by retaining training samples from previous tasks~\cite{rebuffi2017icarl,zhai2023masked}.
+In addition to replaying samples, BiC~\cite{wu2019large}, PODNet~\cite{douillard2020podnet}, iCaRL~\cite{rebuffi2017icarl} and LTCIL~\cite{liu2022long} apply a distillation loss to prevent forgetting and enhance model stability.
 GEM~\cite{lopez2017gradient}, AGEM~\cite{AGEM}, and MER~\cite{MER} exploit past-task exemplars by modifying gradients on current training samples to match old samples.
-Rehearsal-based methods may cause models to overfit to stored samples.
-Regularization-based approaches such as LwF~\cite{li2016learning}, EWC~\cite{kirkpatrick2017overcoming}, and DMC~\cite{zhang2020class} offer ways to learn better representations while leaving enough plasticity for adaptation to new tasks.
+Rehearsal may cause models to overfit to stored samples.
+Regularization-based approaches such as LwF~\cite{li2016learning}, EWC, R-EWC~\cite{kirkpatrick2017overcoming,liu2018rotate}, and DMC~\cite{zhang2020class} offer ways to learn better representations while leaving enough plasticity for adaptation to new tasks.
 Parameter-isolation methods~\cite{mallya2018packnet,xu2018reinforced} use models with different computational graphs for each task.
 With the help of growing models, new model branches mitigate catastrophic forgetting at the cost of more parameters and computational cost.
+It is also widely studied in other fields, such as semantic segmentation~\cite{cermelli2020modeling,lin2023sequential,xiao2023endpoints,yu2022self} and object detection~\cite{feng2022overcoming,liu2023augmented}.

-As for saliency-guided incremental learning, LwM~\cite{dhar2019learning} regularizes the saliency activation of previous classes on current task data.
+As for saliency-guided incremental learning, LwM~\cite{dhar2019learning} regularizes the saliency activations of previous classes on current task data.
 However, there exist semantic gaps between current classes and old ones, which results in an inaccurate distillation target for preserving saliency activations on old samples.
-RRR~\cite{ebrahimi2021remembering} directly saves the old saliency activation of each sample with Grad-CAM in a replay buffer and applies distillation to memorize this old knowledge, which requires storeing additional samples during incremental learning.
+RRR~\cite{ebrahimi2021remembering} directly saves the Grad-CAM saliency activations of each sample in a replay buffer and applies distillation to memorize this old knowledge, which requires storing additional samples during incremental learning.
 Despite these initial works on saliency-guided incremental learning, saliency drift still remains problematic and leads to catastrophic forgetting.